Monthly Newsletter

 New Arrivals/Recent Departures

 Lifelines is published each month by the Marketing and Communications Office at the College of Veterinary Medicine.
-The editors are Joe Montgomery, jmontgom@vet.k-state.edu, and Piper Brandt, pnbrandt@vet.k-state.edu.
+The editor is Joe Montgomery, jmontgom@vet.k-state.edu, and Piper Brandt, pnbrandt@vet.k-state.edu.